-The best time to remortgage depends on your circumstances but the most common time to remortgage is when you come to the end of a deal.
-Typically, once a mortgage deal such as a fixed rate ends, it will move to a standard variable rate (SVR).
-An SVR is set by the bank and is much higher than the rates on offer to the public.
+The best time to remortgage depends on your circumstances, but the most common time to remortgage is when you come to the end of a deal.
+Typically, once a mortgage deal ends, it will move to a standard variable rate (SVR), which is set by the lender and is typically much higher than the introductory rate.

-For example, mortgage rates have hit record lows in recent months and as of May 2019, you could get a two-year fixed rate for an average of 1.68%.
-The monthly payments for a £150,000 mortgage over 25 years on this rate would be £613 but would move to a typical SVR of 4.99% at the end of the deal period, pushing up your repayments to £868 a month.
-This is an increase of £3,000 over a year.
+For example, mortgage rates have hit record lows in recent months and as of May 2021, you could get a two-year fixed rate for as low as 0.99%.
+The monthly payments for a £150,000 mortgage over 25 years on this rate would be £564 but would move to a typical SVR of 4.41% at the end of the deal period, pushing up your repayments to £826 a month.
 Rather than accepting this, you could arrange a remortgage before your current deal comes to an end so you are ready to move to a better rate straight away.